estp/estp/specification.rst

 ========

 There are various monitoring and statistics collection solutions.
 Most of them are not interoperable.
-Occasionally there is also need to implement custom processing for statistics data.
-The goal for this protocol is to have a common protocol to build statistics processing solutions.
+Occasionally there is also the need to implement custom processing for statistics data.
+The goal of this protocol is to have a common protocol for building statistics processing solutions.

 Scope of the Protocol